 Credit for Prior Learning

 In the first major course, ELFH 300 Prior Learning Assessment, students evaluate and document their learning from work experiences, existing course credits and associate degrees, technical and specialized training to receive credit for the specialization.
 They may earn up to 48 credit hours in the specialization component at no cost (equivalent of 16 courses).
-Students then proceed to the remaining courses in the designated concentration.
+Students then proceed to the remaining courses in the designated track.

 Graduates of this program are employed in training development, instructional design, human resource and workforce development roles.
 The program prepares them to be instructors in their specialization area, developers of performance improvement interventions, leaders and evaluators of human resource projects.